Our area has a lot of cultures. Tampa Bay is a city enriched by art and museums, on both sides of the bay.

-This one is for the kiddos, but if you’re an adult (and a child at heart), there’s plenty of activities for you as well!
+This one is for the kiddos, but if you’re an adult (and a child at heart), there are plenty of activities for you as well!

-Since opening their doors in 2010, the GCM has become an important part of the cultural corridor of museums that stretches through our city!
-The museum features 170 interactive exhibits across multiple themed area; traveling exhibits usually supplement the museum’s permanent collection.
+Since opening its doors in 2010, the GCM has become an important part of the cultural corridor of museums that stretches through our city!
+The museum features 170 interactive exhibits across multiple themed areas; traveling exhibits usually supplement the museum’s permanent collection.
 Displays include lessons on match, science, art, and anatomy.

 Recommended exhibit: The Engineers Workshop teaches children methods to design our city’s historic train routes.